 1. Girls are agents of change

 They play a crucial role in solving the most persistent development problems facing the world today.
 By investing in their economic potential through education and by delaying child marriage and teen pregnancy, issues such as HIV and AIDS can be resolved and the cycle of poverty can be broken.
-To learn how a girl's success is the world's success, watch the girl effect films above.

 2. People assume girls are being reached